 Knowledge is a necessary ingredient for behavior change, but it isn't usually enough to make people act.
 Millions of people smoke or have sedentary lifestyles, for example, even though they know it's bad for their health.
 To succeed at behavior change, you need strong motivation.
-Strategies for building motivation include examining the pros and cons of change, boosting self-efficacy, and overcoming key barriers to change.

 Examining the Pros and Cons of Change Health behaviors have short-term and long-term benefits and costs associated with them.
 For example, in the short term, an inactive lifestyle allows for more time to watch TV and hang out with friends but leaves a person less able to participate in recreational activities.
 In the long term, it increases risk for heart disease, cancer, stroke, and premature death.
 For successful behavior change, you must believe that the benefits of changing outweigh the costs.

 Do a careful analysis of the short-term and long-term benefits and costs of continuing your current (target) behavior and of changing to a new, healthier behavior.
 Focus on the effects that are most meaningful to you, including those that are tied to your personal identity and values.
 For example, if you see yourself as an active person who is a good role model for others, then adopting behaviors such as regular physical activity and adequate sleep would support your personal identity.
 If you value independence and control over your life, then quitting smoking would be consistent with your values and goals.
 To complete your analysis, ask friends and family members about the effects of your behavior on them.
-For example, a roommate may tell you that he never ate candy in the evening until he started living with you, or a younger sister may tell you that your smoking habit influenced her decision to take up smoking.
+For example, a younger sister may tell you that your smoking habit influenced her decision to take up smoking.